vert-x/vert-x.github.io/docs_md/dev_guide.md

     ./gradlew install

-From any of the projects to push install that module in your local Maven repository, and it will be automatically picked up by your other modules which use it.
+From any of the projects to install that module in your local Maven repository, and it will be automatically picked up by your other modules which use it.
 Vert.x module system understands how to pull modules from local (as well as remote) Maven repositories.

-## Other best practices
+# Other best practices

-### Using a Verticle to co-ordinate loading of an application
+## Using a Verticle to co-ordinate loading of an application

 If you have an application that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.